UTexas

 BIO 890G.
 Applied Public Health and Medical Microbiology.

-One semester (or one summer session) of full-time training in the Texas Department of Health Laboratories, with rotation in the divisions of medical microbiology, mycology, parasitology, virology, sanitary bacteriology, and biologics.
+One semester of full-time training in the Texas Department of Health Laboratories, with rotation in the divisions of medical microbiology, mycology, parasitology, virology, sanitary bacteriology, and biologics.
 Assigned reading and regular meetings with the Department of Health Laboratories staff and the molecular genetics and microbiology faculty.
 Forty hours of supervised fieldwork a week for one semester.
 Prerequisite: Graduate standing, consent of instructor and the graduate adviser, and courses in immunology, public health bacteriology, and virology.

 BIO 290K.
 Scanning Electron Microscopy, Theory and Practice.